For information regarding engagers that fall off, refer to the following:

-- When plaque prevents the etch from working, using a pumice will remove the plaque properly.
+- When plaque prevents the etch from working, using a pumice should remove the plaque sufficiently.

 - If the tooth is a restoration, use a special etch for porcelain from your dental supplier.
 (Note: This does not always work.)
-Here is an article on bonding systems that may help you in choosing a bonding agent.
+This article on bonding systems may help you in choosing a bonding agent.

 - If petroleum jelly from the template is accidentally smearing on the tooth, lift the template off of the tooth during insertion.
 Or, if possible, use the previous aligner to install the engager without using petroleum jelly.
 The composite won't adhere to used aligners as much as it will to new templates.

 - Compressed air used to dry the tooth is contaminated with oil.
-This is the most common problem with compressed air and is hard to correct in the system.
-Make sure to service and maintain your compressors to ensure clean, dry air.
+This is a common problem with compressed air and is hard to correct in the system.
+Be sure to service and maintain your compressors to ensure clean, dry air.
 Try drying the tooth with a low-heat blow dryer that can be bought at a dental suppler.